 Google Group online forum for discussing

 course materials and programming assignments.
-You are required to be
+All important announcements will be made using

-Please do not send request to join this group until after the first lecture.
+Please do not send request to join this group until after Lecture 1.

 (in reversed chronological order)